JAParedes/JAParedes.github.io/_videos/videos-2-pcbf.md

 Predictive Control Barrier Functions (PCBF) for system with affine position and velocity constraints applied to Bicopter Lateral Flight.
 TheP CBF is only applied at the output of the outer-loop controller.
 This is part of the work submitted to ACC 2026.

+Original video link: <a href = "https://youtu.be/G8rpmjDqxg0"> https://youtu.be/G8rpmjDqxg0 </a>

 <iframe width="560" height="315"
     src="https://www.youtube.com/embed/G8rpmjDqxg0?si=wGgq4ESGzDlbzesT"
     title="YouTube video player"